Ada-Developers-Academy/daily-curriculum/week13/lister.md

 ### **When sending an email**

-- The email should be sent using a background working and Delayed Job
+- The email should be sent using a background working and Resque

 ### Other considerations